 Since 2004, the China-Hong Kong Closer Economic Partnership Arrangement (CEPA) has accelerated integration between Hong Kong and the PRD, giving favourable treatment to Hong Kong manufactures and services.
 In July 2017, Hong Kong signed two economic agreements with the Central Government under CEPA, including an Investment Agreement and an Agreement on Economic and Technical Cooperation.
 At the same time, Hong Kong and the Central Government also signed a Framework Agreement on Deepening Guangdong-Hong Kong-Macao Cooperation in the Development of the Greater Bay Area.
-Hong Kong is part of the Greater Bay Area, which is a Chinese government scheme to link 11 cities of Guangdong's Pearl River Delta (Guangzhou, Shenzhen, Zhuhai, Foshan, Zhongshan, Dongguan, Huizhou, Jiangmen and Zhaoqing) with Hong Kong and Macau into an integrated economic and business hub.
+Hong Kong is part of the Greater Bay Area, which is a Chinese government scheme to link nine cities of Guangdong's Pearl River Delta (Guangzhou, Shenzhen, Zhuhai, Foshan, Zhongshan, Dongguan, Huizhou, Jiangmen and Zhaoqing) with the Special Administrative Regions of Hong Kong and Macau into an integrated economic and business hub.

 Then Prime Minister Malcolm Turnbull visited Hong Kong on 11-12 November 2017.
-This was the first official visit by an Australian Prime Minister since 1984, and helped to further strengthen cooperation between Australia and Hong Kong on trade, investment, innovation, law enforcement and combating transnational crime.
+This was the first official visit by an Australian Prime Minister since 1984, and helped strengthen cooperation between Australia and Hong Kong on trade, investment, innovation, law enforcement and combating transnational crime.

 At an event to mark the 20th anniversary of the establishment of the Hong Kong Special Administrative Region of the People's Republic of China in July 2017, then Foreign Minister Julie Bishop spoke about the importance of bilateral relations between Australia and Hong Kong.